HildoBijl/stepwise/packages/mathematics-exercises/README.md

 ## Adding an exercise

 Place the definition under its corresponding skill directory and export its bundle through the surrounding index files.
+Import `buildMonoExercise`, `buildStepExercise` and `createStepExerciseMetadata` from the private `#exerciseBuilding` module; its builders provide every mathematics exercise with the shared Expression and Equation value types.
 The registry path must match the skill's `groupPath` followed by its skill ID.

 The central tests in `@step-wise/exercises` validate the registry and generate parameters, initial states and optional solutions for every exported mathematics exercise.